 We are committed to an integrated approach to risk management which forms the basis of a company-wide understanding of all risks that impact the organization and ensures that conscious risk management is part of the daily decision-making processes of each individual employee.
-We have implemented a decentralized Risk Management System embedded in a company-wide control framework, overseen, and facilitated by our Risk Management Function.
+We have implemented a decentralized Risk Management System embedded in a company-wide control framework, overseen, and facilitated by a central Risk Management Function.

-The Board is responsible for the effective functioning of the company's Risk Management System, determining the risk strategy, the risk appetite and overall tolerance limits as well as the operational implementation of the risk management process.
+The Board is responsible for the effective functioning of the company's Risk Management System.
+It determines the risk strategy, which includes the specification of the risk appetite and overall tolerance limits and ensures the operational implementation of the risk management process.